Ring Ring (ABBA song)

-"Ring Ring" is a song by Swedish group ABBA, released as the title track of their 1973 debut album.
+"Ring Ring (Bara du slog en signal)", in English: "Ring Ring (If only you called)", titled simply as "Ring Ring" in the English single version, is a song by Swedish group ABBA, released as the title track of their 1973 debut album.

 The single gave the group their big break in several European countries (although the rest of Europe, North America and Australia would be introduced to ABBA the following year).
-The song was written in Swedish by Benny Andersson and Björn Ulvaeus, along with their manager Stig Anderson, with an original title of "Ring Ring (Bara du slog en signal)" ("Ring Ring (If Only You Called)").
-Translation into English lyrics was helped by Neil Sedaka and his collaborator Phil Cody.
+The song was written in Swedish by Benny Andersson and Björn Ulvaeus, along with their manager Stig Anderson, with the original title of "Ring Ring (Bara du slog en signal)" ("Ring Ring (If Only You Called)").
+As in other languages, the English translation (helped by Neil Sedaka and his collaborator Phil Cody) showed notable changes in the original lyrics but with a similar meaning, including a new chorus: "Ring, ring, why don't you give me a call?".
 The Swedish version reached No. 1 in the Swedish charts.

 "Ring Ring" tells of a lover waiting alone by the telephone for the object of her desire to call.

 History

 After the success of "People Need Love" in 1972 by Björn & Benny, Agnetha & Anni-Frid (as the group was then known), the group's manager, Stig Anderson, realised the potential of coupling the vocal talents of the women with the writing talents of the men.
 It was then decided that the quartet would record an LP.
 This eventually turned out to be the album Ring Ring.

 Andersson, Ulvaeus and Anderson were invited to enter a song into Melodifestivalen 1973, whose winner would represent Sweden in the 1973 Eurovision Song Contest.
 After several days, Andersson and Ulvaeus came up with the music for the Swedish version of "Ring Ring", with the working title "Klocklåt" (Clock Tune).
 Anderson wrote the lyrics with the intention of making a pop-oriented song, trying to remove the pomp and circumstance surrounding the Eurovision Song Contest at the time.

 After this, the song was retitled "Ring Ring".
 To make it more accessible to a universal audience, Anderson asked American songwriter Neil Sedaka to pen the lyrics for an English version.
 Sedaka was estranged from his lyricist Howard Greenfield at the time but, with the help of his then-current lyricist Phil Cody (who did not usually write in that style), wrote a set of English lyrics.
 Record World said that the lyrics co-penned by Sedaka "[deal] with a cold relationship and a silent telephone."